ly16/Java-Web-Service/README.md

 - Item-base method(similarity of items)
 - Content-based recommendation(similarity of characterastics)

-When the recommendation system does not contain enough users/data, we use contend-based method firstly, combined with user-based/ item-based recommendation method.
+When the recommendation system does not contain enough users/data, we use contend-based method firstly, combined with user/ item-based recommendation method.
+In this case, We recommend restaurants with similar categories as those in history table and rank items based on distance.

+##  Results & Screen Shots